-Our unique commitment as a brand is traceability throughout the entire supply chain, not simply only looking into the final garment production.
-Albeit very complex, we are continually working on this and we wanted to show you full transparency on what we have achieved garment-by-garment.
+“Our unique commitment as a brand is traceable throughout the entire supply chain, not only when looking at the final garment production.”